Diarrhea is when you have loose, watery stools or a frequent need to have a bowel movement. It is one of the most common symptoms of IBD.

 In general, people who have extensive inflammation of the colon (large intestine) or small intestine are more likely to have persistent diarrhea and urgency, rectal bleeding (bleeding from anus), and abdominal cramping.
 In ulcerative colitis, blood in the stool is common with diarrhea.

 It is important to identify the triggers of frequent and persistent diarrhea.
-Talk to your physician to help determine the cause of your diarrhea, and find out if you need testing for IBD inflammation.
+Talk to your healthcare provider to help determine the cause of your diarrhea, and find out if you need testing for IBD inflammation.

 Changing your diet